zhsu99/CTCP/README.md

 # CTCP
-This repo contains the official PyTorch code and pre-trained models for CTCP: Cross Transformer and CNN for Pansharpening .
+This repo contains the official PyTorch code for CTCP: Cross Transformer and CNN for Pansharpening .

 Code will be released soon.